tanu-119/Food_Explorer/README.md

 ## Conclusion

-The implemented solution provides a robust, performant food product explorer that meets all specified requirements while delivering excellent user experience across devices.
+This is a robust, performant food product explorer that meets all specified requirements while delivering excellent user experience across devices.
 Through careful architectural decisions and systematic optimization, the application achieves fast load times and smooth interactions even with large product datasets.